mechanikalk/blockchain_programming/Intro_to_Bitcoin_Command_Line.md

 ## Making a simple transaction

 Now that you have your wallet setup and you have some testnet Bitcoin lets go ahead and make a simple transaction.
-For this transaction, you will be sending money to your TAs using `mgct4AqGBPNxigwWnbZnJLL8YpxTEkF3eA`.
+For this transaction, you will be sending money to your TAs using this address `mgct4AqGBPNxigwWnbZnJLL8YpxTEkF3eA`.

 You can send money simply by: